 Arrange for another friend, or friends, in the audience to interrupt your speech with some humorous, pre-scripted comments.

 Get all guests to participate in a game.
-For example, have individual guests volunteer to explain why David and Lauren will have the best marriage ever.
-Best explanation — based on audience reaction — wins a prize.
+For example, have individual guests volunteer to explain why David and Lauren (the happy couple) will have the best marriage ever.
+The best explanation — based on audience reaction — wins a prize.

 Recite your own poem, sing your original song, or do your interpretive dance for the bride and groom.